NirmalHk/English-Premier-League-2023-24/README.md

 Were CFC better at home or away?

 Firstly, let's check out all the CFC home games, if the result is:

- A- Away win = LOSS.
+ A- Away win = LOSS

  H- Home win = WIN ,

  D= DRAW.

  Also let's make things more interesting, points scored will be:  win = 3 pts, Draw= 1pt and Loss = 0 pts.

 We can see that there's a clear majority of wins at Stamford Bridge (Home) with 11 W's and 4 a piece for losses and draws.
 Around 37 points were scored at HOME.